 Can I turn this recipe into Vegetarian Black Bean Meatballs?

 Yes!
 This is super easy!
 Instead of making patties, just form the “meat,” into balls.
-I like to use a cookie dough scoop or small ice cream scoop to form the balls.
-Bake them at 325° on parchment paper on a baking sheet for 5 minutes, then turn/flip and bake them another 5 minutes or so.
+I like to use a cookie dough scoop (paid link) or small ice cream scoop (paid link) to form the balls.
+Bake them at 325° on parchment paper (paid link) on a baking sheet (paid link) for 5 minutes, then turn/flip and bake them another 5 minutes or so.
 You can freeze these also for later and add them to pasta dishes.

 Using rolled oats instead of bread crumbs